-Mount Edelstone Vineyard
+Mount Edelstone vineyard history

 Johann Menge, a German geologist, mineralogist and gardener explored and surveyed the regions around Adelaide in the new free colony of South Australia, on behalf of George Fife Angas and Colonel William Light.
 This land was granted to George Fife Angas shortly afterwards, together with large tracts of land in the most fertile region along the North Para River in the Barossa Range.

-The land passed to his great-grandson Ronald Angas who in 1912 established a large orchard and vineyard on the eastern slope of Mount Edelstone near his homestead Hutton Vale.
+The land passed to his great-grandson Ronald Angas who established a large orchard and vineyard on the eastern slope of Mount Edelstone near his homestead Hutton Vale.

-Cyril Henschke contracted the grapes from Colin Angas, the son of Ronald Angas, from the early 1950s.
+Cyril Henschke was offered the grapes from Colin Angas, the son of Ronald Angas, from the early 1950s.
 The first Mount Edelstone bottled as an individual vineyard wine was the 1952 vintage.
 It was simply labelled as Mount Edelstone Claret bottled by C A Henschke & Co, North Rhine Winery, Keyneton, South Australia.
 The back label read, “This wine is made from shiraz grapes grown at Mount Edelstone Vineyard, Keyneton.

 In 1989 Prue trialled 10 rows of a Scott Henry trellis in which the shoots from the top wire canes are trained upwards between foliage wires and the shoots from the bottom wire canes are trained downwards between foliage wires.
 The effect of this solar panel system is to provide a significant increase in exposure of the leaves and fruit to the sun, thereby increasing fruitfulness and promoting earlier ripening and a greater increase in colour and flavour of the fruit and improved tannin maturity.

 The Mount Edelstone vineyard is underlain entirely by laminated siltstones of the Tapley Hill Formation.
 The soils are fine sandy loams over deep gravelly medium red clays.
 The soil layer goes to a significant depth before reaching the bedrock.
 The pale mottled clay/clay loam layer indicates that a large degree of leaching and periodic waterlogging has occurred.
 Rocks beneath the red clay soils are schists of Cambrian age.
 These are metamorphosed mineral-rich sediments, originally deposited in a shallow sea, then deeply buried, and finally pushed back up to the surface where they weathered to produce a thick soil layer.

-Prue began a clonal selection program in 1986 to identify the best vines for propagation.
+Prue began a mass selection program in 1986 to identify the best vines for propagation.
 With her assistant Uschi Linssen she tagged and mapped selected vines in the vineyard for viticultural features during the growing season using criteria such as even budburst, absence of the wood-rotting fungus eutypa, bunch numbers per shoot, the evenness of flowering and veraison, virus, and maturity and colour figures in the fruit.
 It was painstaking work, which also included a similar selection of the Hill of Grace vineyard.